 It is the bus ride which tours around the different interesting points of the park, circles the same route, and back to the bus station.
-Our plan is to ride this bus to the visitor’s center, and start the trail hike for Mt.
-Qixing. but the gods seems to have different plans for us.
+Our plan is to ride this bus to the visitor’s center and start the trail hike for Mt.
+Qixing. but the gods seem to have different plans for us.

 Aside from the dreadful rain, the arrival of Bus # 108 seems to take on forever and the lines for this route is depressingly long.
 Only one bus arrived while we were lined up for almost an hour that we eventually decided that maybe it is not the right opportunity to do our mountain adventure.
 Fact is, the weather was not very conducive for hiking.

-Later on when we got back to Manila, we found out that this rainbow became a world record as the longest lasting rainbow ever recorded.
-According to the reports, t lit up the sky for almost 9 amazing hours @ 8 hours and 58 minutes long.
-It was still there when we were walking around Beitou town in the afternoon, This experience was really one for the books, and we were lucky to have seen it.
+Later on, when we got back to Manila, we found out that this rainbow became a world record as the longest lasting rainbow ever recorded.
+According to the reports, it lit up the sky for 8 hours and 58 minutes long.
+It was still there when we were walking around Beitou town in the afternoon, This experience was really one for the books, and we were simply lucky to have seen it when we did.